DataONEorg/rdataone/README.txt

 Installation Notes
 ------------------
-We need rJava to bind to the Java client libraries, be sure to install from version 0.8-5 because prior versions have a classpath bug
+We need rJava to bind to the Java client libraries, be sure to install from version 0.8-5 or later because prior versions have a classpath bug
 > install.packages("rJava",,"http://rforge.net/",type="source")

 Build notes